calagopus-rs/wings/README.md

   file_search_threads: 4
   # how many threads to use when decompressing .zip/.7z/.ddup
   file_decompression_threads: 2
+  # how many threads to use when compressing .gz/.xz
+  file_compression_threads: 2

 system:
   # apply a real quota limit to each server